What's in my toolbox?

-Hypnotic language is just a way to enable you comfortably relax and it enables you to tap into your inner resources more easily.
+Hypnotic language is just a way to enable you to comfortably relax and tap into your inner resources more easily.
 I will not make you 'sleep' in the formal hypnosis sense.
 It is not necessary for change to occur and I prefer to work with you when you're awake.

 I use mentoring when you are stuck on something specific and actually want some advice from someone who has been there.
-I have worn many T-shirts in my life so I am a good source of advice if this is what you require.
+I have had many issues in my life which I have overcome, so I am a good source of advice if this is what you require.

 Drop me a line to book a free consultation or to ask any further questions.